chenr2/ewcg/README.md

 1. Run `./update_guilds.sh`.
 This saves html files containing the list of guild members in `./guilds`.
 It also creates some subfolders.
 1. Run `python 1_extract_members.py > wget_commands.sh`.
 This will output a lot of `wget` commands to a script.
 1. Run `./wget_commands.sh`
 1. Delete the CloudFormation stack.
 This empties the tables.
-Then run `sam/deploy.sh`
-1. Delete the .DS_STORE files
+1. Delete the .DS_STORE files `delete_ds_store.sh`
+1. Then run `cd sam && ./deploy.sh`
 1. Run `python 2_parse_squads.py`.
 This takes a super long time.
 1. Remember to update the API GW endpoint
 1. `npm run start`